BettinoCodes/Whack-A-Prof/README.md

 ## Description

 Whack-A-Prof is a project for CISC 3140: Design and Implementation of Large-Scale Applications.
 It is a fast-paced, arcade-style game where players score points by hitting professors and faculty members as they pop out of holes within a time limit.
+I will be integrating this project into Typescript!

 ## Contributing